 - Crock-Pot BBQ Boneless Beef Ribs + Video

 - In a bowl whisk together the cream of chicken soup and milk until combined.

 - Pour half of the soup and milk mixture in the bottom of a 6 to 7 quart oval slow cooker.

 - Arrange chicken breasts on top of the soup mixture.

 - Lay slices of ham and then slices of Swiss cheese over the top of the chicken breasts.

 - Pour remaining soup & milk mixture over everything.

 - Cover top of chicken, ham & Swiss cheese with the dry stuffing mix.

 - Pour melted butter and water over the top of the dry stuffing mix.

-- Cover crock-pot and cook on low for 4-6 hours or on high for for 2-3 hours.
+- Cover and cook on LOW for 4 to 6 hours or on HIGH for 2 to 3 hours.